Keith Urban: Personal life

-Urban is a citizen of New Zealand, Australia and the United States.
+Urban holds dual Australian and American citizenship.

-Urban met Australian actress Nicole Kidman at G'Day LA, a Hollywood event promoting Australia, in January 2005, and they began dating six months later.
+Urban met American-Australian actress Nicole Kidman at G'Day LA, a Hollywood event promoting Australia, in January 2005, and they began dating six months later.
 They married on 25 June 2006 at the Cardinal Cerretti Memorial Chapel in the grounds of St Patrick's Estate, Manly, in Sydney.

 On 2 February 2007, Urban filed a lawsuit against an American painter with the same name, who has a website called KeithUrban.com.
 Keith Urban, the singer, wanted to acquire the rights to the site.
 The painter counter-sued.
 The lawsuit was settled in the painter's favour.

 On 7 January 2008, Kidman said that she and Urban were expecting their first child together.
 Kidman's publicist said, "the couple are thrilled and cannot wait".
 Kidman gave birth to a daughter in 2008 in Nashville.
 On his website, Urban said: "We feel very, very blessed and grateful that we can share this joy with all of my loving fans today."

 On 28 December 2010, Urban and Kidman had a second daughter by gestational surrogacy at Nashville's Centennial Women's Hospital.

-In 2016, Urban released the track The Fighter, which is said to be inspired by Kidman.
+In 2016, Urban released the track "The Fighter", which is said to be inspired by Kidman.

-In February 2025, Urban and Kidman's home in Beverly Hills was burgled.
+In February 2025, Urban and Kidman's home in Beverly Hills was burglarized.
 Someone broke in, ransacked it and fled.
 The family was not there at the time.

 In September 2025, it was revealed that Urban and Kidman had separated and that she had filed for divorce.
+The divorce was finalized in January 2026 with both agreeing to a parenting plan and waiving their rights to spousal and child support.

+Urban is a long-time supporter of St. Jude Children's Research Hospital.

 Substance use and recovery

 In the past, Urban struggled with alcoholism and cocaine addiction.
 He described the late 1990s as a time when he was heavily using substances.
-In 1998, he checked into Cumberland Heights, a treatment center in Nashville.
-On 19 October 2006, Urban checked into the Betty Ford Center in Rancho Mirage, California.
+In 1998, he checked into a treatment center in Nashville.
+On 19 October 2006, Urban went for another round of treatment at Rancho Mirage, California.
 On 20 October, he released a statement saying, "I deeply regret the hurt this has caused Nicole and the ones who love and support me.
 One can never let one's guard down on recovery, and I'm afraid that I have."
 On 18 January 2007, Urban announced he had completed rehab and his plans to go on tour to promote his album Love, Pain & the Whole Crazy Thing.